reubenjds/joyconbench/README.md

 - Selectable stick, motion, connection, LED, and rumble tests
 - Printable, plain-text, and privacy-safe JSON reports
 - Retail colour presets and body/button colour editing
-- Compact settings backup and restore
+- Compact and quick settings backup and restore
-- Quick restart for testing another controller

 ## Prerequisites

 - Node.js 24 and pnpm to run locally
 - Desktop Chrome, Edge, or another Chromium browser with WebHID
-- HTTPS or localhost
 - Original Joy-Con over Bluetooth, or a Pro Controller over Bluetooth or USB

-Safari, Firefox, iOS, third-party controllers, and Switch 2 controllers are not supported.
+> Note: Safari, Firefox, iOS, third-party controllers, and Switch 2 controllers are not supported.

 ## Run locally